cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 = 1.5 =
 * HOT!
 New feature: Template engine to override templates on individual pages/posts.
 Introducing magic shortcodes.
 * Made the plugin translatable.
-Great thanks to @senlin (https://github.com/senlin) for his contributions via wBounce on Github (https://github.com/kevinweber/wbounce).
+Great thanks to @senlin (https://github.com/senlin) for his contributions via bounce on Github (https://github.com/kevinweber/bounce).

 = 1.4.0.1 =
 * Improved CSS to hide scrollbars in some browsers.
-Note: To hide scrollbars in all browsers completely, use the following custom CSS: .wbounce-modal .wbounce-modal-sub { overflow: hidden; }
+Note: To hide scrollbars in all browsers completely, use the following custom CSS: .bounce-modal .bounce-modal-sub { overflow: hidden; }

 = 1.4 =
 * New feature: Event tracking with Google Analytics.